 In terms of driver-assist technologies and safety specs, all trims get ESC, ERM, a tire pressure warning lamp, and brake-aid and all-speed traction control.
 There are only four airbags in total; advanced multistage front airbags and supplemental side-curtain units.
 All 4.0L-equipped variants also get speed control.

-The Dodge Nitro hasn't undergone review by the NHTSA and achieved underwhelming results from the IIHS's reviews.
-It scored top ratings of Good for the moderate overlap front and roof strength tests, Marginal for the side test, and Acceptable for the head restraints and seats.
+The Dodge Nitro hasn't undergone testing by the NHTSA, and Nitro reviews from the IIHS yielded underwhelming results.
+In those reviews, the Nitro scored top ratings of Good for the moderate overlap front and roof strength tests, Marginal for the side test, and Acceptable for the head restraints and seats.
 J.D.
 Power accorded the newest Nitro vehicle with a low quality and reliability rating of 64 out of 100.

 Pricing for the 2011 Dodge Nitro is relatively expensive considering its mediocre performance and how few features it has.
 The Heat carries a base price of around $22,245, the Detonator follows at an MSRP of $26,245.
 Finally, the top-tier Dodge Nitro Shock's price exceeds $27,000.
 Opting in the 4.0L in the starter car and the 4x4 system on any of the variants will cost extra.
 The US has a lot of well-rounded and capable automobiles on offer in this segment and the Nitro unfortunately doesn't hold up against its rivals in almost any regard.
 If anything, its 5,000-pound maximum towing capacity should prove useful; otherwise, we'd look elsewhere.